mbta/ride_along/doc/adr/0002-initial-architecture.md

 ## Context

-To guide the project, RideAlong needs an initial architecture.
+To guide the project, Ride Along needs an initial architecture.

 ## Decision

-RideAlong will be two applications, built and released from the same source repository (this one).
+Ride Along will be two applications, built and released from the same source repository (this one).
 One application will be deployed as a container on-prem, in order to connect to the ADEPT database.
 The other will be a web application in AWS ECS Fargate.